-We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$ million, or \$ million if the underwriters fully exercise their option to purchase additional shares, after deducting the underwriting discount and estimated offering expenses payable by us, at an assumed offering price of \$3.35 per share of common stock, the last reported sales price of our common stock on January 11, 2018.
-The actual offering price per share will be as determined between us and the underwriters at the time of pricing.
+We estimate that our net proceeds from the sale of 13,513,514 shares of our common stock in this offering will be approximately \$37.1 million, or \$42.7 million if the underwriters fully exercise their option to purchase 2,027,027 additional shares, after deducting the underwriting discount and estimated offering expenses payable by us, at an assumed offering price of \$2.96 per share of common stock, the last reported sales price of our common stock on January 26, 2018.
+The actual offering price per share will be as determined between us and the underwriters at the time of pricing, and may be at a discount to the current market price.
+Accordingly, the recent market price used throughout this prospectus may not be indicative of the actual public offering price.

-A \$0.50 increase (decrease) in the assumed offering price of \$3.35 per share would increase (decrease) our expected net proceeds from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+A \$0.50 increase (decrease) in the assumed offering price of \$2.96 per share would increase (decrease) our expected net proceeds from this offering by approximately \$6.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
 We also may increase or decrease the number of shares we are offering.
-An increase of 1,000,000 shares in the number of shares offered by us would increase the net proceeds to us from this offering by approximately \$ million after deducting the underwriting discount and estimated offering expenses payable by us, assuming the assumed offering price of \$ per share remains the same.
-Conversely, a decrease of 1,000,000 shares in the number of shares offered by us would decrease the net proceeds to us from this offering by approximately \$ million after deducting the underwriting discount and estimated offering expenses payable by us, assuming the assumed offering price of \$3.35 per share remains the same.
+An increase of 1,000,000 shares in the number of shares offered by us would increase the net proceeds to us from this offering by approximately \$2.8 million after deducting the underwriting discount and estimated offering expenses payable by us, assuming the assumed offering price of \$2.96 per share remains the same.
+Conversely, a decrease of 1,000,000 shares in the number of shares offered by us would decrease the net proceeds to us from this offering by approximately \$2.8 million after deducting the underwriting discount and estimated offering expenses payable by us, assuming the assumed offering price of \$2.96 per share remains the same.